 Can You Refinance Wells Fargo Student Loans?

-Refinancing and consolidation is a great option for those looking to lower their interest rate and merge their loans into one easier to pay loan.
+An option for those looking to lower their interest rates is to refinance student loans.
 Once graduates have a secure job and are in better financial standing, lenders trust them more.
 This means that they will potentially be able to provide you with better deals on your student loans, saving you thousands over their lifetime.
 In addition, you are able to change the term, or length, or your loan.

 If you are having trouble keeping up with payments with your current financial situation, one option is to extend the loan term, thereby lowering your monthly payments.
 Keep in mind, however, that this usually means that you will pay more in the long-term as the interest rate will be higher.